Kugigowla/what-input/README.md

 __A global utility for tracking the current input method (mouse, keyboard or touch).__

-## What Input is now v4.3.1

-What Input adds data attributes to the `<html>` tag based on the type of input being used.
-It also exposes a simple API that can be used for scripting interactions.

-### July 12, 2017

-* Updated: added passive to `touchstart` event.

-### July 3, 2017

-* Updated: custom events can now be registered and unregistered.

-### June 13, 2017

-* Updated: Typing _in_ form inputs does not change input type, but tabbing between inputs _does_ initiate a switch from `mouse` to `keyboard`.

-### June 12, 2017

-* Added: passive event listener for `wheel` event.
-* Added: ability to fire custom functions when 'intent' or 'input' changes.

-### Changes from v3

-* `mousemove` and `pointermove` events no longer affect the `data-whatinput` attribute.
-* A new `data-whatintent` attribute now works like v3.
-This change is intended to separate direct interaction from potential.
-* Key logging and the corresponding `whatInput.keys()` API option have been removed.
-* Event binding and attributes are now added to the `<html>` tag to eliminate the need to test for `DOMContentLoaded`.
-* The `whatInput.set()` API option has been removed.
-* A new set of `whatinput-types-[type]` classes are now added as inputs are detected.
-New classes are added but existing ones remain, creating the same output as what the `whatInput.types()` returns.

 ## How it works

 What Input uses event bubbling on the `<html>` tag to watch for mouse, keyboard and touch events (via `mousedown`, `keydown` and `touchstart`).
 It then sets or updates a `data-whatinput` attribute.